directus/directus/docs/getting-started/introduction.md

 For the latest product info and sneak-peeks, be sure to follow us on [Twitter](https://twitter.com/directus).

+### Videos

+Our [YouTube Channel](https://www.youtube.com/c/DirectusVideos), where we share video tutorials, release updates, feature overviews, and more!

 ### Community

 Join our growing community of 4,000+ developers on [Discord](https://directus.chat) and Slack (legacy).
 From community